Trace2Skill: Distill Trajectory-Local Lessons into Transferable Agent Skills

-where $\mathcal{M}(\pi_\theta, \mathcal{S}_0, \cdot)$ deduplicates, resolves conflicts, and preserves unique insights.
-Crucially, $\mathcal{M}$ reuses the same $\pi_\theta$ that generated trajectories and proposed patches --- making the entire pipeline \emph{self-contained}: a single LLM collects experience, analyzes it, and distills it into an improved skill with no external teacher.
-The final $p^*$ is translated into diff-style edit operations and applied programmatically.
-Three deterministic guardrails enforce correctness: (1)~patches referencing non-existent files are rejected; (2)~edits targeting the same line range within the same file are flagged as conflicts and withheld; (3)~the updated $\mathcal{S}$ is validated by a skill format checker.
+where $\mathcal{M}$ deduplicates, resolves conflicts, and preserves non-overlapping insights. $\pi_\theta$ itself serves as trajectory generator, analyst, and merge operator, so no external evolution/teacher model is required.
+The final $p^*$ is translated into diff-style edits and applied with deterministic guardrails: reject edits to missing files, withhold line-range conflicts, and validate the updated skill format.

-\paragraph{Patch consolidation as inductive reasoning.} Beyond conflict elimination, the hierarchical application of $\mathcal{M}$ performs \emph{inductive reasoning} over the patch pool.
-Because each $p_i$ derives from a single trajectory, $\mathcal{P}$ as a whole encodes the distribution of behaviors $\pi_\theta$ exhibits across the evolving set. $\mathcal{M}$ is explicitly instructed to identify \emph{prevalent patterns} --- edits appearing consistently across independent patches --- on the grounds that recurring observations across diverse trajectories are more likely to reflect systematic task properties and generalize to unseen tasks and different agent models.
-Conversely, edits appearing in only one or few patches are treated as potentially idiosyncratic and discarded.
-This prevalence-weighted consolidation is the mechanism by which deep per-trajectory analysis produces a generalizable skill.

-The evolved skill $\mathcal{S}^* = (M^*, \mathcal{R}^*)$ replaces $\mathcal{S}_0$ and is used directly at inference without any retrieval index.
-The merge operator prompt template and an example consolidated patch $p^*$ are given in Appendix~\ref{app:stage3_prompts}.
+The merge also performs inductive generalization.
+Because each patch comes from one trajectory, recurring edits across independent patches are evidence of systematic task properties rather than one-off fixes. $\mathcal{M}$ is therefore instructed to prefer prevalent patterns and discard idiosyncratic edits, producing a compact skill that replaces $\mathcal{S}_0$ and is used directly at inference without retrieval.
+The merge operator prompt template and an example consolidated patch $p^*$ are given in \cref{app:stage3_prompts}.